isomerpages/psd-psw/_exclusives-2022/Civil Service Club Facilities & Chalet Promotions.md

 <p style="font-size:15px">
 <b>Terms & Conditions</b> <br>

-•  Bookings shall be made by email to <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a><br>
+•  Bookings shall be made by via email to <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a><br>

-•  A Public Officer may register a maximum of 5 participants including the applicant, family members and guests.<br>
+•  A Public Officer may register up to 5 participants including the applicant, family members and guests.<br>

-•  A Public Officer may only sign in a maximum of 3 guests (non-public officers).
+•  A Public Officer may only sign in a up to 3 guests (non-public officers).
 There will be a guest fee of $5 per person. <br>

-•  A Public Officer may only sign in a maximum of 3 guests (non-public officers).
-There will be a guest fee of $5 per person. <br>

-• Please email <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a> if the member intends to bring in more than 5 participants.
-Subject to capacity limit, a confirmation response will be provided once the request is approved.<br>
+• Please email to <a href="mailto:tessensohn@csc.sg">tessensohn@csc.sg </a> if the member intends to bring in more than 5 participants.
+This will be subjected to capacity limit and a confirmation response will be provided once the request is approved.<br>

 <br> <br> </p>